astronomer/airflow-guides/guides_in_progress/airflow-and-hashicorp-vault.md

 ## Steps

-1. Create a virtual environment mkvirtualenv test-secrets-backend
+1. Create a virtual environment

+        mkvirtualenv test-secrets-backend

     >Note: If you ever need to use this virtual env from a blank terminal window, you can run `workon test-secrets-backend` to re-instantiate it.

-2. Install the whl package and Hashicorp dependency pip install apache_airflow-1\!1.10.10.dev1+astro.1-py2.py3-none-any.whl pip install hvac
+2. Install the whl package and Hashicorp dependency

+        pip install apache_airflow-1\!1.10.10.dev1+astro.1-py2.py3-none-any.whl
+        pip install hvac

 3. Install Hashicorp Vault using Homebrew

         # Option 1.
-Official (but no GUI)
+Official (run with no UI)
         brew install vault

         ## Option 2.
-Vault CLI and GUI (reccomended becuase the Vault UI is nice)
+Vault CLI and GUI (reccomended becuase the Vault UI is a nice feature)
         brew tap petems/vault
         brew install petems/vault-prebuilt/vault

 4. Run the Vault server

         vault server -dev

     Now, get the vault token from the output initially printed to your terminal- this should be directly under your `Unseal Key`.

         Root Token: <TOKEN>

     The Vault UI is now accessible at http://127.0.0.1:8200/ui.

-    TODO: Figure out why im getting an error when running step 5
-5. With your Vault server running, open a new terminal window and run `workon test-backend-secrets` to re-initialize your virtual environment.Then, create a Vault secret: vault kv put secret/connections/smtp_default conn_uri=smtps://user:host@relay.example.com:465
+5. With your Vault server running, open a new terminal window and run `workon test-backend-secrets` to re-initialize your virtual environment.Then, create a Vault secret:

+        vault kv put secret/connections/smtp_default conn_uri=smtps://user:host@relay.example.com:465

     > Note: if you get a `server gave HTTP response to HTTPS client` error, you'll need to export an env var to set the address via `export VAULT_ADDR='http://127.0.0.1:8200'`